 On January 22, 2021, a response was received from the Rincon Band stating that the project location is within the Traditional Use Area (TUA) of the Luiseño people and within the Band's specific Area of Historic Interest (AHI).
 The Rincon Band recommends that a Cultural Resources Study that includes an archaeological record search and complete intensive survey be conducted, a professional Native American monitor from the Rincon Band be present during the survey, and the City work with the Rincon Band on the development of mitigation measures that would allow for avoidance and protection of cultural resources.
 Subsequent discussions were had with City staff and the Rincon Band in regard to mitigation measures.
 On March 3, 2021, the Rincon Band provided suggested revisions on the project mitigation measures.
+On April 28, 2023, a meeting was held between the Rincon Band of Luiseño Indians and the City.
+Consultation formally concluded on June 1, 2023.

 On February 25, 2021, a letter was received from the San Pasqual Band of Mission Indians advising that the Project is not within the boundaries of the recognized San Pasqual Band of Mission Indians Reservation but is within the boundaries of the territory that the Band considers its TUA.
-In addition, the San Pasqual Band of Mission Indians requests formal government-togovernment consultation so that the Band has a role in developing the mitigation measures established to protect these sites and to mitigate any adverse impacts.
+In addition, the San Pasqual Band of Mission Indians requests formal government-to-government consultation so that the Band has a role in developing the mitigation measures established to protect these sites and to mitigate any adverse impacts.
 In addition, they request that a Native American monitor from the Band be present during all ground-disturbing activities.
-At the time of publication of the Draft PEIR, consultation with both tribes is still in-progress.
+On May 5 and May 18, 2023, a meeting was held between the San Pasqual Band of Mission Indians and the City.
+Consultation formally concluded on June 1, 2023.
+At the time of publication of the Draft PEIR, consultation with both Tribes is still in-progress.
 Consultation is required to be concluded prior to consideration of the Final PEIR.